pdSTIM System - Stimdia Medical

 The pdSTIM System

-What is the pdSTIM™ System?
+What is the pdSTIM System?

 • Stimulates the phrenic nerve and coordinates movement of the diaphragm in concert with mechanical ventilation to ensure the diaphragm works physiologically to deliver normal levels of work during a specified breath.

-• Utilizes Stimdia Medical’s proprietary RespiSync sensing and stimulation algorithms to faciliate coordination of phrenic nerve stimualation with physiologic diaphragmatic movement.
+• Utilizes Stimdia Medical’s proprietary sensing and stimulation algorithms to coordinate phrenic nerve stimulaton with physiologic movement of the diaphragm.

-• The pdSTIM System exercises the diaphragm.
+The pdSTIM System exercises the diaphragm.
 It does not ventilate the patient.
 Phrenic nerve stimulation is performed in synchrony with mechanical ventilation.

-.
 Watch our video

 pdSTIM System Components